caseywescott/MIDI-2-Text/README.md

 # MIDI-2-Text
-A Musical Prompt Generator and Re-Orchestrator for the MIDI Standard Specification
+A Musical Prompt Generator and Re-Orchestrator for the MIDI Standard Specification.

 MIDI-2-Text library enables the generation and variation of prompts derived from MIDI files.
 Re-Orchestration is facilitated by switching instruments within the same General MIDI InstrumentGroups as well as modulating tempo and dynamics.